-Prior to her current assignment, Ms. Seybolt was the Director of International Affairs and Foreign Policy Advisor for the U.S. Coast Guard.
-In this position, she was the Coast Guard Senior Leadership’s key policy advisor on the complete range of agency activities related to international affairs and engagement.
-Additionally, she was responsible for developing, coordinating and implementing agency strategy, policy and programs relating to Coast Guard international activities.
-She also established agency-wide goals and objectives for Coast Guard international activities and engages international partners directly to advance these in support of National Strategy.
+Prior to returning to the Air Force, Ms. Seybolt served as the Director of International Affairs and the Foreign Policy Advisor for the U.S. Coast Guard.
+In this role, she was the Coast Guard Senior Leadership’s key policy advisor on all agency activities related to international affairs and engagement.
+She was also responsible for developing, coordinating and implementing agency strategy, policy and programs related to Coast Guard international activities.

 1990 Bachelor of Arts, Political Science, California Polytechnic, San Luis Obispo